xCORViSx/cargUI/README.md

 **Context-aware display:**

-- [^19]When a workspace member is selected, shows only that member's modules
+- <!--[^19]--> When a workspace member is selected, shows only that member's modules
 - Automatically switches context when you select different workspace members
 - Clear separation of concerns in multi-crate packages